 Sarah graduated from the University of Wisconsin La Crosse with a degree in Theater.
 She moved to Minneapolis and has been Stage Managing and Directing with various theater companies the past five years.
 She likes to help produce new works or works that are not often produced.
 Her favorite shows to work on are ones that feature women and GLBTAQ+ people.
 During the day Sarah works as at a Senior Living Community as part of a Life Enrichment team.
 She enjoys bringing the arts into work through music and skits.
 Sarah plays violin and is a proud member of Minnesota Philharmonic Orchestra, the nations first GLBTAQ+ orchestra.
 They just celebrated their 25th anniversary.

-Artistic Associate and Resident Assistant Stage Manager
+Marketing Manager and Assistant Stage Manager

 Zoe is the Annual Giving Producer and Writer at Animal Humane Society.
 She uses compelling animal stories to inspire supporters and meet bold fundraising goals.
 Her previous non-profit experience includes four years at Planned Parenthood MN, ND, SD where she specialized in organizational effectiveness and led conversations about abortion stigma and trainings on diversity and inclusion.
 Zoe has fostered nearly 75 homeless animals and has a soft spot for senior Chihuahuas and neonatal kittens.